Daisuke Sakuma

 Daisuke Sakuma (Japanese: 佐久間 大介, Hepburn: Sakuma Daisuke, born July 5, 1992) is a Japanese idol, tarento, actor, and voice actor from Tokyo, Japan.
-He is known a member of a group under Johnny & Associates, Snow Man.
+He is known as a member of Snow Man, a group under Starto Entertainment.

 Career

-Sakuma begins his career in entertainment world after his mom sent his CV to idol agency Johnny & Associates, in which he passed the audition in 2005.
+Sakuma began his career after his mother sent his CV to the idol agency Johnny & Associates, for which he passed the audition in 2005.
 He was a member of Johnny's Junior group Mis Snow Man in 2009 that was then succeeded by Snow Man in 2012.
 Snow Man make its official debut in 2020.
 He made his debut as voice actor on the same year in anime Black Clover as Makusa North.